-A comprehensive compilation of useful information about vegan supplements that makes it easier for vegans to be healthy
+A comprehensive compilation of useful information about vegan supplements and nutrients that makes it easier for you to be a healthy vegan

 The Ultimate Guide to Vegan Supplements

 I have compiled a comprehensive resource of information on vegan nutrients for you—the ultimate guide to vegan supplements.

 This guide will help you navigate the variety of vegan vitamins, minerals, and other health products.
 It will let you know which supplements are vegan and explain why they wouldn’t be vegan, as well as explain the health benefits of the nutrients, where they are sourced and the foods you can consume to keep your levels of that nutrient topped up.

 Which Supplements are Essential on a Vegan Diet?

 Vegans, more than other people, are at risk of being deficient in Vitamin B12, EPA, and Vitamin D3.
 Supplements are almost always required for these three nutrients.
 Other nutrients to consider are Iodine, Zinc, Iron and Calcium.
 To be sure whether you need to supplement, visit your Doctor and ask for a blood test to check your levels of these nutrients.

 Do Vegans Need to Take Supplements?